ilia92/homes_mining/home_univ/pho/Readme.txt

   mining.
 Please note that you must add "-coin bci" to your command line (or "COIN: bci" to your "epools.txt" file) in order to mine BCI

-* Full compatibility with the industry standard Claymore’s Dual Ethereum miner, including most of command-line options, configuration files, and remote monitoring and management.
+* Full compatibility with the industry standard Claymore's Dual Ethereum miner, including most of command-line options, configuration files, and remote monitoring and management.